Anna Merz: Personal life

-Merz disliked conducting public speeches to large groups of people because he preferred animals to humans.
-She was firstly married to the Swiss industrial workshop owner Ernest Kuhn until 1969.
+Merz disliked conducting public speeches to large groups of people because she preferred animals to humans.
+She was initially married to the Swiss industrial workshop owner Ernest Kuhn until their divorce in 1969.
 Her second marriage to Karl Merz lasted until his death in 1988.
 On 4 April 2013, Merz died in hospital in Melkrivier, South Africa.
 A memorial service was held for her at the Lewa Wildlife Conservancy on 12 May 2013.

 Legacy

 According to Barbara A. Schreiber in Merz's entry in Encyclopædia Britannica, the conservationist "was a leading advocate for the preservation of rhinoceroses and one of the world's foremost authorities on the species."
 Following Merz's death, a female rhinoceros calf born in April 2013 was named Anna after the conservationist.
 A children's picture book by Daniel Kirk called Rhino In The House was published in early 2017 and features Merz and Samia.
 In 2019, an illustrated fictional book detailing how Merz rescued and looked after Samia in the rhinoceros' formative years called Anna & Samia: The True Story of Saving a Black Rhino was written by Paul Meisel.